wundergraph/wundergraph/docs/release-management/README.md

 2. Commit and merge the changes.
 The workflow `changesets` is triggered and creates a PR `ci: release` with the changes.
 3. Approve the PR and merge to `main`.
 The changes are detected by the `changesets` workflow and deployed to the NPM registry.
 It also creates a Github Release for each npm package.

+> **Note**: The NPM package `@wundergraph/wunderctl` is a wrapper for the wunderctl binary.
+We release it with the wunderctl Go binary to make the deployment of both applications atomic. **Don't publish** this package manually.

 ### Wunderctl & SDK

 We use [GoReleaser](https://goreleaser.com/) to release the wunderctl application and [release-it](https://github.com/release-it/release-it) only for tagging.
 The [`@wundergraph/sdk`](https://github.com/wundergraph/wundergraph/tree/main/packages/sdk) package is required for all WunderGraph applications.
-After installing the package it will also download the compatible `wunderctl` version.
-This relationship makes it necessary to release wunderctl first before releasing an incompatible SDK change.
+After installing this package, it will download the compatible `wunderctl` version.
+This relationship makes it necessary to release the wunderctl binary first before releasing an incompatible SDK change.
+You can define what `wunderctl` version is required for the SDK by modifying the `engines.wundergraph` property in the `package.json`.

 If you want to publish a new version of Wunderctl, you can do so by following: